astronomer/astro-docs/enterprise/v0.23/04_deploy/02_configure-deployment.md

 ## Customize Release Names

-To specify custom release names for Deployments, you first need to explicitly enable the feature on your Astronomer platform.
-To do so, ensure that the following value is set in your `config.yaml` file:
+To specify custom release names for Deployments, you first need to enable the feature on your Astronomer platform.
+To do so, set the following value in your `config.yaml` file:

 ```yaml
 astronomer: